Personal profile

-Before joining the University of Galway, Ciara worked for a number of non-governmental and intergovernmental organisations in Ireland and abroad, including the Irish Commission for Prisoners Overseas and the United Nations High Commissioner for Refugees.
-Ciara continues to be involved in supporting civil society organisations working in the asylum and immigration space at the local and national level, such as the Immigrant Council of Ireland, the Irish Refugee Council and Galway City Partnerships Bridge Project.
-Ciara has also worked with the State on asylum reform and was the only academic member of the government-appointed McMahon Working Group on Direct Provision.
-She is the leading academic voice in media discussions on asylum and immigration in Ireland, bringing facts and balance to an otherwise polarised debate.
+Before joining University of Galway, Ciara worked for a number of non‐governmental and intergovernmental organisations in Ireland and abroad, including the Irish Commission for Prisoners Overseas and the United Nations High Commissioner for Refugees.
+She continues to be involved in supporting civil society organisations working in the asylum and immigration sphere at local and national levels, such as the Immigrant Council of Ireland, the Irish Refugee Council and Galway City Partnership’s Bridge Project.
+Ciara has also worked with the State on asylum reform and was the only academic member of the government‐appointed McMahon Working Group on Direct Provision.
+She is widely recognised as the leading academic voice in Irish media discussions on asylum and immigration, bringing facts and balance to an often polarised debate.

-Ciara holds a PhD from Leiden University, the Netherlands, for which she was awarded a Max Van Der Stoel Human Rights award in 2013; an LL.M in Human Rights (with distinction) from Queens University Belfast; and an LL.B and B.A. from the University of Galway.
-Ciara is Programme Director of the LL.M in International Migration and Refugee Law and Policy at the Irish Centre for Human Rights, which began in September 2019.
-She was co-founder of the University of Galway Inclusive Centenaries Scholarship - the forerunner to the current University of Sanctuary Scholarship, in which she is also heavily involved.
-Ciara was recipient of a Presidents Award for Teaching Excellence in 2018 and a Presidents Award for Research Excellence (Research Supervision) in 2024.
+Ciara holds a PhD from Leiden University in the Netherlands, for which she was awarded a Max Van Der Stoel Human Rights Award in 2013; an LL.M in Human Rights (with distinction) from Queen’s University Belfast; and an LL.B and B.A. from University of Galway.
+She is Programme Director of the LL.M in International Migration and Refugee Law and Policy at the Irish Centre for Human Rights, which began in September 2019.
+She was co‐founder of the University of Galway Inclusive Centenaries Scholarship, the forerunner to the current University of Sanctuary Scholarship, in which she remains heavily involved.
+Ciara received a President’s Award for Teaching Excellence in 2018 and a President’s Award for Research Excellence (Research Supervision) in 2024.

 Ciara researches in the areas of refugee and immigration law, policy and practice at the international, European and domestic levels and is interested in how these fields intersect with human rights law.
 Her specialised interest is the human rights implications of EU asylum law.
 Her recent research includes an exploration of the history of Ireland's a la carte approach to the EU Common European Asylum System, the interaction between mutual trust and the fundamental rights of children under the EU Dublin Regulation; the permissibility of the immigration detention of children under international and regional human rights law; and the implications of adopting a child-rights approach to the refugee definition.